The Private Wealth & Private Client Review: Argentina

 With regard to taxes on property, all Argentinean residents are subject to personal assets tax on their worldwide assets.
 The taxable base is, in principle, the value of such assets (except for a few exceptions, debts are not deductible).
 Foreign residents are subject to this tax only upon their assets located in Argentina.

-As of 2020, a progressive rate that varies between 0.50 per cent and 1.25 per cent is applicable.
+As of 2020, a progressive rate that varies between 0.50 and 1.25 per cent is applicable.
 In the case of assets located abroad by Argentine residents in December 2019, applicable rates were raised and can reach 2.25 per cent.
-These higher rates would not be applicable if the taxpayer chooses to repatriate at least 5 per cent of the foreign based assets at the end of the calendar year before 31 March of the following year, and maintains the funds on special accounts opened in Argentina until 31 December or use them for certain authorised investments (which are currently quite limited).
+These higher rates would not be applicable if the taxpayer chooses to repatriate at least 5 per cent of the foreign-based assets at the end of the calendar year before 31 March of the following year, and maintains the funds on special accounts opened in Argentina until 31 December or uses them for certain authorised investments (which are currently quite limited).

-Two million Argentine pesos was established as a taxable minimum and the personal home of the taxpayer (up to 18 million Argentine pesos of value) should not be taken into account to assess if such minimum has been exceeded.
+Two million Argentine pesos was established as a taxable minimum, and the personal home of the taxpayer (up to 18 million Argentine pesos in value) should not be taken into account to assess whether such minimum has been exceeded.

 In the case of individuals, savings deposits in Argentine banks and Argentine sovereign bonds are exempt from tax.
 However, other securities are usually taxed.
 In the case of ownership of shares of Argentine companies, the tax is paid by the company.